Clarion Alley in the Mission

 La Llorona’s Sacred Waters

-The mural: Muralist, teacher and activist Juana Alicia brings the legend of La Llorona, the Weeping Woman doomed to roam the earth searching for her lost children in this moody blue mural at 24th and York.
-The work ties the myth to the plight of women and children the world over: the fight for water rights in Bolivia, Indian farm workers protesting the industrial dams, and the unsolved murders of hundreds of female maquiladora workers along the U.S.–Mexican border.
+The mural: Muralist, teacher and activist Juana Alicia brings the legend of La Llorona, the Weeping Woman doomed to roam the earth searching for the children she drowned, her story depicted in this moody blue, water-themed mural at 24th and York.
+The 30’ x 70’ work ties the myth to the plight of women and children the world over: the fight for water rights in Bolivia, Indian farm workers protesting the industrial dams and the unsolved murders of hundreds of female maquiladora workers along the U.S.–Mexico border.

-Where to find it: On the wall of the Taqueria San Francisco at the corner of York St and 24th St
+Where to find it: On the wall of the Taqueria San Francisco at the corner of York and 24th Streets.

 MaestraPeace

-The mural: The culmination of almost two years of work, the MaestraPeace mural is one of the most ambitious pieces of contemporary public art not only in San Francisco, but arguably the world.
-Seven women (including Susan Cervantes, Miranda Bergman and Juana Alicia) with over 100 years of combined experience as muralists and a team of more than 50 volunteers labored to create this 12,000 square foot mural.
-The work incorporates images representing the variety of cultures, accomplishments and belief systems of women throughout the world, from Yemayah, the Yoruba goddess of rivers and oceans to Georgia O’Keeffe.
-To truly appreciate the depth of its conception, stop into the lobby gift store for a copy of a printed key, detailing the individual images and historical figures represented.
+The mural: The MaestraPeace mural on the Women’s Building is one of the most ambitious pieces of contemporary public art not only in San Francisco, but arguably the world.
+Its title means “woman teacher of peace.”
+Seven women—Juana Alicia, Miranda Bergman, Edythe Boone, Susan Kelk Cervantes, Meera Desai, Yvonne Littleton and Irene Perez—worked with more than 50 volunteers to create this 12,000-square-foot mural.
+The work incorporates images representing the variety of cultures, accomplishments and belief systems of women throughout the world, from Yemayah, the Yoruba goddess of rivers and oceans, to artist Georgia O’Keeffe.

 Advertising